jhc13/taggui/README.md

 or `black`.
 It is not guaranteed that all of your specifications will be met.
 You can escape commas and pipes with backslashes (`\,` and `\|`).

+`Tags to exclude` (WD Tagger models): Tags that should not be generated, separated by commas.

 Many of the other generation parameters are described in the [Hugging Face documentation](https://huggingface.co/docs/transformers/main/en/main_classes/text_generation#transformers.GenerationConfig).